tensorlakeai/indexify/docs/docs/apis/retrieval.md

 In the future we will add support for searching these indexes as well using sparse vectors, or add them to knowledge graphs.

-The following example queries the repository `default` for the index `entities` and returns all the metadata in the index.
+The following example queries the namespace `default` for the index `entities` and returns all the metadata in the index.

 === "python"

       ```python
-      repo.query_metadata(index_name="entities")
+      client.query_metadata(index_name="entities")
       ```

 === "curl"

       ```shell
-      curl -v -X GET http://localhost:8900/repositories/default/metadata\?index=entities
+      curl -v -X GET http://localhost:8900/namespaces/default/metadata\?index=entities
       ```

-The following example queries the repository `default` for the index `entities` and returns the metadata for the content id `foo`.
+The following example queries the namespace `default` for the index `entities` and returns the metadata for the content id `foo`.

 === "python"

       ```python
-      repo.query_metadata(index_name="entities", content_id="foo")
+      client.query_metadata(index_name="entities", content_id="foo")
       ```

 === "curl"
       ``` shell
-      curl -v -X GET http://localhost:8900/repositories/default/metadata\?index=entities&content_id=foo
+      curl -v -X GET http://localhost:8900/namespaces/default/metadata\?index=entities&content_id=foo
       ```